Complimentary PDF download (Click > here < or click image):

 This should align with your segment audience.
 Sometimes is it “Great rates”, or “Lower fees”, “convenient location”, “helpful people”, “We’re local”, “ We budget”, “Premium service”.

 Yes, so what in G-d’s name are you selling me?

 We are so happy you asked.

-Our NYC Brand—ID is a 25-35 page instruction manual which identifies and speaks directly to your segmented customer.
-People believe and love different people.
+Our NYC Brand—ID is a 25-35 page instruction manual that identifies and speaks directly to your segmented customer.
+People believe in and love different people.

 People who believe that everyone is their potential customer are idiots.
 I can’t be kind about this.
 Target Markets fluctuate from city to city, state to state, region to region, and nation to nation.
 Demographic were okay to use in the 1940-50s but not no more. 😀

 A full Brand—ID